antimof/UxPlay/README.txt

     gst-plugins-bad gst-libav".
 This appears to be functionally equivalent to using GStreamer.framework, but causes a large number of extra packages to be installed by Homebrew as dependencies.
+    (However, as of November 2021, Homebrew offers a build of GStreamer for Apple Silicon, which then was not yet available on the offical GStreamer site.)

 (b) with MacPorts: "sudo port install gstreamer1-gst-plugins-base
     gstreamer1-gst-plugins-good gstreamer1-gst-plugins-bad